DWU CONSULTING — AI RESEARCH

 Complaint Trends

 Consumer complaints spiked during 2020–2021 pandemic chaos (government refund mandate chaos, cancellations, reduced service).
 By 2023–2024, complaint rates had normalized to near-2019 levels, indicating consumer satisfaction has largely recovered.
-However, specific complaint categories (refunds, flight problems) remain elevated relative to 2019.
+However, specific complaint categories (refunds, flight problems) remain 1.5x 2019 levels (BTS ATCR).

 Carrier Rankings and Performance Variation

 While the ATCR publishes aggregate industry data, it also ranks individual carriers on key metrics.
-In 2024, carrier rankings showed significant variation:
+In 2024, carrier rankings showed variation of 5-10 percentage points across carriers (BTS ATCR carrier rankings, 2024):

-Airport operators should review carrier rankings in the ATCR to understand which partners are delivering high service quality versus which partners are facing operational challenges.
-Carriers with deteriorating metrics may indicate systemic issues (aging fleet, understaffing, network complexity) that could impact service at your airport.
+Airport operators may review carrier rankings in the ATCR to understand which partners are delivering high service quality.
+Carriers with declining metrics often report fleet age or staffing data in SEC 10-K filings (e.g., 2024 filings), which could impact service at your airport.

 Airport Planning and Terminal Design Implications